samsuh/trello-clone/README.md

 ## Personal notes on my progress on this project

+Jan 27, 2024
+Disable form button while in submitting state using pending state from react-dom useFormStatus.
+Refactor button to have pending status.
+Extract button, delete button and form inputs into their own components.

 Jan 26, 2024
 Refactor; separate out input and button components from workspace form while retaining errors.